 - Pipelines of loans about to be lent and about to be paid back

-Each of these components add up to a game of loan tetris.
-We are constantly moving loans and anticipating funding requirements, which is a long and complex process for a single person or team to manage, particularly within an efficient timeframe.
+Each of these components add up to a game of ‘loan Tetris’.
+We are constantly moving loans and anticipating funding requirements – a long and complex process for a single person or team to manage, particularly within an efficient time-frame.